jamasoftware-ps/RestClient/README.md

 - GET/PUT/DELETE item locks
 - Change an item's location
 - GET all downstream/upstream related items
+- DELETE an item using its ID

 #####Relationship Types
 - GET all relationship types in a project
+- DELETE a relationship using its ID

 #####Relationships
 - GET all relationships in a Jama project